Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   >
   > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

-- Sending and processing a custom event
+- Sending a custom event to the client

   You can [send a custom event](#sending-and-processing-a-custom-event) to the client from the server side, and then process the event on the client side.